 If you’re making plans to renovate or remodel, add a deck or patio, build a garage or poor cement, you may want to consider inspecting the sewer line condition and know the pipe material before building or reconstructing over the sewer path.

 What is a property owner’s responsibility with regard to the sewer system?

-Denver Waste is responsible for maintaining and replacing water mains throughout its service area, while property owners are responsible for the service lines and meter pits at their service address.
+Denver Wastewater and other municipalities are responsible for maintaining and replacing water mains throughout their service areas, while property owners are responsible for the service lines and meter pits at their service address.
 In other words, a property owner is responsible for the entire length of the sewer lateral — the pipeline between the home or building and the main sewer line, including the connection.
 Since the main sewer line usually is located in the middle of a public right-of-way like a street or alleyway, this can be a long length of pipe, and repairs are often costly.

 What are the most common causes of pipeline/sewerline damage?